 First of all, you can't see the place from the outside.
 The theatre is squeezed between apartment blocks.
 From the street, the place looks like any other building.

 The theatre itself was designed for 7,000 spectators.
-One can only wonder how they have managed to fit in.
+One can only wonder how they have managed to fit in and what the atmosphere would've been like.

 The first time we were there was in the middle of winter.
 There were no other visitors.
 Besides us, the only ones admiring the theatre were a bunch of stray cats.